Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 We provide foster care and rehabilitation for abused/neglected dogs to provide them with the opportunity to successfully adapt to a new home.

 When you have completed the online form, click the "submit" button at the bottom and your application will be sent to someone on the board of the rescue to be reviewed.
 This member will contact your veterinarian (if applicable) and verify your information.
 If all questions have been answered and the information on your application has been verified by a veterinarian, your application will then go before the board to be considered.
-If the board approves the application, you will be contacted.
-Please be patient as this process can take a while.
+If the board approves the application, you will be contacted to schedule a home visit.
+Please be patient as this process can take up to two weeks.
 Applications are handled on a first come, first serve basis.

 If your application has been accepted, someone will contact you to arrange a home visit.
 During the home visit, a member of our board will conduct a brief inspection of your home and a personal interview.
 Please do not feel intimidated by this step in the process.
 The home visit is not conducted to judge anyone on anything other than that the home is safe and suitable for a dog.
 The visit is brief and helps us to determine the dog that would best fit your environment.